 By Dr. Kristin Shaw

-My handsome and perfect boy Arrow (Black Lab) is turning 9 years old this month and he does not have joint disease.
+My handsome and perfect boy Arrow (Black Lab) turned 9 in July 2024 and he does not have joint disease.
 There is absolutely still the chance that he will injure himself or rupture an ACL, so I know we are not out of the woods.
 But I have been very proactive about looking for evidence of developmental joint disease and controlling all of the things I can control that may impact his joint health.
 I will share with you what I have done with my own dog to reduce the chances of arthritis, but I cant tell you exactly what to do for your dog.
 There is no one-size-fits all approach to arthritis prevention or management and you should work with your veterinarian to develop a plan for your pooch.

 My pro-active approach for Arrow:

 - Looking for hip dysplasia early: When he was 16 weeks old I brought Arrow into my practice, sedated him, and tested his hips for an “Ortolani sign.”
 This is a test for hip dysplasia and it can be done as early as 16 weeks of age.
-If it is “positive” this means there is hip dysplasia (ie the hips are lose) and this predisposes to arthritis.
+If it is “positive,” this means there is hip dysplasia (ie the hips are lose) and this predisposes to hip arthritis.
 There is a minor surgical procedure call JPS that can be performed in puppies to reduce the looseness in the hips and reduce the chance of hip arthritis.
-Importantly there is a narrow window of time that JPS can be performed- ideally between 14-18 weeks of age.
-Arrow had a negative Ortolani, meaning he did not have hip dysplasia.
+Importantly, there is a narrow window of time that JPS can be performed- ideally between 14-18 weeks of age.
+Arrow had a negative Ortolani, meaning he does not have hip dysplasia.
 However, had he had a positive sign, I would have taken him to surgery that day.
+It has been a great piece of mind knowing that Arrow does not have hip dysplasia.
+Please note: dogs do not “get” hip dysplasia as they age.
+It is a condition that develops in the first months of life and can become progressive, leading to hip arthritis, which does get worse with age.

 - RUGS!: Our house is covered in rugs.
 When we moved to a new house and there were beautiful hardwood floors and a beautiful wood staircase, I immediately covered them in rugs.
 Slippery floors + zoomies = recipe for injury and sore joints.
 Even now that Arrow is less prone to zoomies (though he will chase his younger brother around the house), it is clear that he prefers to walk on the carpeted areas versus anywhere that is exposed.
 Importantly, there is a rug at the base of the stairs and outside of his kennel so he has traction when he is getting up.
 I truly believe that rugs are the unsung hero of arthritis management.